 We are PNA

-Precision Nutrition Advisory (PNA) is a public health-focused consultancy committed to advancing evidence-based, personalized nutrition strategies across Africa and beyond.
-Rooted in science, innovation, and equity, PNA aims to close critical nutrition gaps through precision interventions that are culturally relevant, data-driven, and sustainable.
-Over the next five years, PNA will implement a multi-phased strategy centered on five core pillars: scientific excellence, digital innovation, strategic partnerships, capacity strengthening, and impact at scale.
-Our work is driven by the understanding that population-level differences in biomarkers, dietary patterns, genetics, and environmental exposures require localized nutrition solutions and policy advocacy.
+Precision Nutrition Advisory (PNA) is a global public health consultancy headquartered in Ottawa, Canada, with operations across Africa.
+We are committed to advancing evidence-based, personalized nutrition strategies worldwide- closing critical nutrition gaps through precision interventions that are culturally relevant, data-driven, and sustainable.
+Over the next five years, PNA will implement a multi phased strategy centered on five core pillars: scientific excellence, digital innovation, strategic partnerships, capacity strengthening, and impact at scale.
+Our work is driven by the understanding that population-level differences in biomarkers, dietary patterns, genetics, and environmental exposures require both localized and globally-informed nutrition solutions and policy advocacy.

 02